 According to Dr. Hester, Debate is also much more research intensive than just a public speaking contest.
 “I would have to describe it as an intellectual beauty pageants of sorts; beauty in the eye of the beholder, and debate is in the eye of the observer.”
 Hester retains that the best part of debate is the students “It’s one of the best parts of being a teacher.
 You get to work with ambitious, creative and driven students.
 All of our debaters have high creative thinking levels, and they’re just very smart.”

-Clara is available to teach Public Forum debate and Policy debate.
+Marie is available to teach public speaking, Public Forum debate, and economics.

 Amy is available to teach elementary school reading, writing, and public speaking